gescandon/sfdc-destroy/README.md

 sfdc-destroy
 ============

-A simple design for executing the destroy target in the SFDC Ant Migration Toolkit
+A simple design for executing the destroy target in the SFDC Ant Migration Toolkit.